ssheng/BentoML/docs/source/frameworks/tensorflow.rst

 Preface
 -------

 Consider using BentoML :ref:`frameworks/keras:Keras` framework if working with a Keras model.
-If continuing with TensorFlow, make sure the keras model is well signated with `tf.function` `see the difference`_
+If continuing with TensorFlow, make sure the Keras model is decorated with :code:`tf.function`.

 .. note::